alem-01/alem_public/subjects/flutter_piscine/secureNotes/README.md

 ## Part 2:

 Make a central page where notes are displayed.
 This page must come after password/biometry authentication.
 At this point one must have an ability to read, add, delete, change all the notes.
+At this point, when you make some changes, you must save notes encrypted so that other apps won't have access to content.
 Add ability to export individual notes to txt format.

 <center>
 <img src="https://github.com/alem-01/alem_public/blob/master/resources/secureNotes.02.jpg?raw=true" style = "width: 620px !important; height: 420px !important;"/>